How we test pressure washers

 How well does the pressure washer clean?

-We rate how clean the surfaces are and look for any signs that the pressure washer has damaged the surface during cleaning.
+We measure how long it takes and rate how clean the surfaces are.
+We also look for any signs that the pressure washer has damaged the surface, or material between slabs and paving blocks during cleaning.

 We're looking for surfaces that are completely clean, with no traces of dirt, stains, algae or lichen left behind.
 Washers are rated lower if they leave traces of moss or weeds between slabs, or dirt in the grooves of decking.